-This is a focused language program.
-The program has one required course (ESL Learning Center) and at least one elective course: ESL Pronunciation/Conversation Skills or American Idioms or Writing/Reading or Intermediate Grammar Review or Intermediate Vocabulary Review.
+This is a focused language certificate program for English as a Second Language (ESL) Beginning to Advanced students.
+The program has one required course (ESL Learning Center) and at least one elective course: ESL Skill Building or ESL Reading Skills or ESL Writing Skills or ESL Grammar Review or ESL Speaking Skills or ESL Vocabulary Review or Computer Skills for ESL or American Idioms or ESL & the Arts.
 Students can choose the area of focus based on their personal goals and needs.
+The ESL Learning Center offers an opportunity to practice English through various instructional media.
+Students learn through ESL software and/or receive individual and group tutoring to improve their speaking, listening, reading and writing skills.